 Consider Your Habits for your dining areas

 OK, I know some of you are traditionalist and believe that you must have a kitchen table.
 But, you’ve seen the homes that include a dining room, a breakfast room, island seating, and a eating bar, right?
 I call it design gluttony.
-It’s not for me to tell you how to use the space in your home, but I would be remiss if I didn’t provide options on how to maximize your limited square footage for a more useful purpose.
+It’s not for me to tell you how to use the space in your home, but I would be remiss if I didn’t provide options on how to maximize your limited heated space for a more useful purpose.
 However, the intent of this article is to get you to rearrange your thinking about dining areas in a house.
-To preserve valuable square footage in your home design, consider your dining habits and other living needs, then design accordingly.
+To preserve valuable square footage in your home plan design, consider your dining habits and other living needs, then design accordingly.